customwrapperoffline/roblox-change-font/README.md

 Done on macOS 12 on an Early 2015 MacBook Air (outdated, but still runs Roblox decently)

 The instructions are a little bit different than the one for Windows.
 Make sure you are in the Applications folder, and search for the Roblox app.
 Then right-click on the Roblox app and then click on "placeholder-please-change".
 Go to Contents/content/, and then copy both Source Sans and Gotham fonts to the fonts folder.

+## Extras
+This is optional.
+If you want to lose ≈16.3MBs of space, follow this step.
+Go to /Contents/PlatformContent/pc/fonts/, on Windows: /PlatformContent/pc/fonts/ and replace NotoSans font with the one from the extras folder.

 # Updates
 There may be updates to README.md, like adding further improvements, to adding photos (may be done).
 Updates may take long.